ONE OF THE FIRST NFL ROOKIES TO EVER GET HALF HIS HEAD SHAVED WAS FORMER OAKLAND RAIDERS RIGHT GUARD GENNARO DINAPOLI

 So check out the photos below, showing the big grins on the faces of happy freshmen proudly showing off their initiation haircuts to their fellow students.
-Do they look like "victims?"
 And check out the photos later in this article showing incoming students at some colleges voluntarily signing permission slips -- or getting their parents to sign permission slips -- just so they can willingly submit to an initiation haircut. . . . to give them that powerful feeling of belonging.

 Yes, if you're a parent, you’ll be a little embarrassed taking your son to church looking like that – but the kid will secretly be proud of himself for having the courage to go through it.
 (See the firsthand account below by a college student with pleasant memories of wearing his baseball team initiation haircut to church, delighting at the stares he attracted,because he knew they secretly admired his guts.)

 UPDATE 10/12/2017: It just happened again!!!
 Now a third college freshman in the past 9 months alone has died from the forced consumption of alcohol during a hazing incident . . . in three separate incidents.
 For God's sake, anti-hazing reformers.
-Quit wasting your time on harmless, silly haircuts, and concentrate on where the real danger lies: forced consumption of fatal amounts of alcohol during hazing!!!
+Quit wasting your time on harmless, silly haircuts, and concentrate on where the real danger lies.
 Welcome the fun of head-shaving as a totally safe alternative.